beautiful-atoms/beautiful-atoms-docs/docs/source/python/molecular_surface.rst

 Solvent accessible surface
 ===========================

-Here we show a example of draw SAS for the protein kras.
+Here we show an example of drawing SAS for the protein kras.

 >>> from ase.io import read
 >>> from batoms import Batoms